Hemant-29/batch-rename/README.md

 # How to use
 1.just place the batch_rename.exe file into the folder where the files to be renamed as stored.

 2.Then run it and input the name of first file, last file you want to rename.

+*Note* - Leave these following options blank if confusing.

 3.Input the number your renamed files start from.

 4.Then input whether you want to name files in decreasing order.